MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 ## 📦 Getting Started

 Download the apk from releases, install it, and open.

-Accept the terms if you are okay with them and skip or setup the optional setup.
+  Accept the terms if you are okay with them.
 Done!
-Its ready to use ^_^
+Its ready to use ^_^  A popup display optional uses will display on the very first run, and be recalled from tapping Lunar Features.
     Due to way the code is currently set up, If you are mot on android 9+ the testing releases will be VERY unstable.
 9 runs, but requires storage permissions for certain features.
 10+ Has been stable enough for me to daily use.
       I currently do testing on an android 14 device, the only device available too me for now.
 Once I am able to test more android versions, I will address stability issues on them.
 For now, I can say android 14+ SHOULD be completely crash free, but I have not tested every website there is or anything, so there is still a chance.